Rosenallis: History

 Rosenallis is important in the history of the Quaker movement, with William Edmundson, founder of the Quakers in Ireland, buried just outside the village in the Friends graveyard.
 In the same graveyard are the remains of Roger Byrne, who was said to have weighed 52 stone and been Ireland's heaviest man when he died in March 1804.
 This claim has, however, been disputed.

 In his Topographical Dictionary of Ireland (1837), Samuel Lewis described the area:

 "In the Slieve Bloom Mountains are quarries of a soft white sandstone, which hardens when exposed to the air, and is susceptible of a high polish; it is in great demand throughout the country for chimney-pieces and hearth-stones; a coarser kind is used for flagging.
-Another peculiarity of these mountains is the fertility of their northern side, which is interspersed with neat farm-houses and cultivated enclosures to its summit, while its southern side is mostly a heathy waste.
+Another peculiarity of these mountains is the fertility of their northern side, which is interspersed with neat farm-houses and cultivated enclosures to its summit, while its southern side is mostly a healthy waste.
 Iron ore was formerly raised, but is not now.
 There is a large tract of bog in this district, affording an abundant supply of fuel.
 Tillage is more attended to than grazing: there are but few flocks of sheep.
 The chief crops are potatoes, wheat, barley and oats."

-The village has two churches (Roman Catholic and Church of Ireland) as well as a village primary school, community centre and two pubs, Shellys and Pooles Tavern.
-The secondary level schools serving the area are Clonaslee and Mountmellick.
+The village has two churches (Roman Catholic and Church of Ireland) as well as a village primary school, a community centre and two pubs, Shellys and Pooles Tavern.
+The secondary-level schools serving the area are Clonaslee and Mountmellick.
 Every year usually in July the village hosts the "Festival of the Mountain" which is situated in the Festival Field just outside the village.